MAP-21 FY 14 Application Solicitation

 Remaining Transportation Enhancement Program (TEP) projects, please refer to the manual (PDF, 2MB) for guidance.

 Project sponsors should first establish if the proposed project is eligible for TAP funding by determining its qualifying category and relationship to surface transportation.
 If you are not a government agency be sure to secure a government agency co-sponsor for the project.
-Currently in Maryland, TAP funding can be requested for up to half of a project’s total estimated cost.
+Currently in Maryland, TAP funding can be requested for up to 80% of a project’s total estimated cost.
 Since TAP only reimburses for paid costs up to these limits, a project sponsor should ensure other sources of non- federal transportation funding is available for a minimum of 20% of the project costs.
 Once this information has been considered, the project sponsor should prepare and submit a TAP application.
 ALL Applications should be submitted to SHA.
-Projects that provide more than the minimum 20% cash match will be considered stronger and more qualified applicants during the section process.
+Projects that provide more than the minimum 20% cash match will be considered stronger and more qualified applicants during the selection process.

 Download a copy of the State TAP application here.
 (PDF, 1.1 MB)

 Download a copy of the BRTB TAP application here.
 (PDF, 1.2 MB)

 Download a copy of the MWCOG TAP application here.
 (PDF, 2 MB)

 Download a copy of the WILMAPCO TAP application here.
 (PDF, 1.6 MB)